LidkeLab/smite/doc/ExtExamples/SPT.md

 The components for tracking single molecule data from the SMF structure either from a script or through the GUI briefly explained here:

-(Note that most GUI elements have tool tips: hover with the mouse over to the control to display it.)
+*(Note that most GUI elements have tool tips: hover with the mouse over to the control to display it.)*

 <IMG SRC="SPT1.png" WIDTH=50% HEIGHT=50%><BR>Figure 1. **Tracking** tab.

 **Tracking:**     {SPT}

-  Method:         Method used for tracking.
+  **Method**:     Method used for tracking.
 CostMatrix can only be selected as of
                   now.
 (Default='CostMatrix')

-  D:              Diffusion Constant (Pixels^2/Frame)  - The known or anticipated
+  **D**:          Diffusion Constant (Pixels^2/Frame)  - The known or anticipated
                   diffusion constant of emitters in the raw data.
 (Default=0.01).

-  TrajwiseD:      Use traj.-wise value for D (logical) - This allows for trajectory-wise
+  **TrajwiseD**:   Use traj.-wise value for D (logical) - This allows for trajectory-wise
                    estimated diffusion constants when iteratively tracking.
 "NIterMax" or "NIterMaxBatch" must be 2 or higher.
 (Default=true)

-  K_on:           Off to On Rate (Frame^-1) - The known or anticipated rate at which
+  **K_on**:       Off to On Rate (Frame^-1) - The known or anticipated rate at which
                   dark emitters become  fluorescent, or return from a dark state (e.g. rate at which out of focus emitter comes into view.)
                   (Default=.9)

-  K_off:          On to Off Rate (Frame^-1) - The known or anticipated rate at which
+  **K_off**:      On to Off Rate (Frame^-1) - The known or anticipated rate at which
                   emitters transition to a dark state.(Default=.1)

-  MaxDistFF:      Maximum distance gap for frame-to-frame connection (Pixels) - The
+  **MaxDistFF**:  Maximum distance gap for frame-to-frame connection (Pixels) - The
                   maximum separation between localizations such that they can still be considered candidates for the fame-to-frame connection procedure.
 (Default=5)

-  MaxDistGC:      Maximum distance gap for Gap Closing (Pixels) - The maximum separation
+  ****MaxDistGC**:Maximum distance gap for Gap Closing (Pixels) - The maximum separation
                   between localizations such that they can still be considered candidates for the gap closing procedure.
 (Default=10)

-  MaxFrameGap:    Maximum frame gap for Gap Closing (Pixels) - The maximum number of frames
+  **MaxFrameGap**:Maximum frame gap for Gap Closing (Pixels) - The maximum number of frames
                   elapsed between localizations such that they still can be considered candidates for the gap-closing procedure.
 (Default=10)

-  MinTrackLength: Minimum track length of trajectory (Frames) - The minimum number of
+  **MinTrackLength**: Minimum track length of trajectory (Frames) - The minimum number of
                       observations (localizations) a trajectory must have to not be culled after tracking.
 (Default=3)

-  MaxZScoreDist:  Max. abs(z-score) x/y jump size - The maximum z-score for jump sizes
+  **MaxZScoreDist**:  Max. abs(z-score) x/y jump size - The maximum z-score for jump sizes
                       allowed for trajectory connections.
 (Default=inf)

-  MaxZScorePhotons: Max. abs(z-score) for photon diffs. - The maximum z-score for photon
+  **MaxZScorePhotons**: Max. abs(z-score) for photon diffs. - The maximum z-score for photon
                         differences allowed for trajectory connections.
 (Default=inf)

-  NIterMax:       Max. number of iterative tracking attempts (Integer) - The maximum number of
+  **NIterMax**:       Max. number of iterative tracking attempts (Integer) - The maximum number of
                       iterations permitted if iteratively tracking.
 (Default=5)

-  NIterMaxBatch:  Max. number of batch tracking iterations (Integer) - The maximum number of
+  **NIterMaxBatch**:  Max. number of batch tracking iterations (Integer) - The maximum number of
                       iterations permitted if iteratively tracking over batches.
 (Default = 5)

-  MaxRelativeChange: Max. relative param. change to end iterations - The maximum relative change
+  **MaxRelativeChange**: Max. relative param. change to end iterations - The maximum relative change
                          in parameters allowed before ending iterative tracking.(Default = 1e-5)

-  TryLowPValueLocs: Try to incorporate low p-val. locs. - This allows to track with localizations
+  **TryLowPValueLocs**: Try to incorporate low p-val. locs. - This allows to track with localizations
                         that were thresholded based on on their p-value.
-If those localizations are incorporated into  trajectories they are kept, otherwise they are discarded.
+If those localizations are incorporated into  trajectories - they are kept, otherwise they are discarded.
                         (Default=false)

 ### Single Particle Tracking in *smite* walkthrough: